hodefoting/gedl/README.md

 If this was stored in a file, test.edl we can run:

-    $ gedl test.edl render
+    $ gcut test.edl render

-And gedl will put video and audio content belonging to times from frame no 200 to frame no 341, followed by frames from not 514 to 732 subsequently followed with frames 45-123 from another file B.mp4
+And gcut will put video and audio content belonging to times from frame no 200 to frame no 341, followed by frames from not 514 to 732 subsequently followed with frames 45-123 from another file B.mp4

 if you just run:

-    $ gedl test.edl
+    $ gcut test.edl

-gedl will launch in UI mode, videos can be added by drag and drop from file manager if starting out from scratch.
+gcut will launch in UI mode, videos can be added by drag and drop from file manager if starting out from scratch.

-when quitting gedl will have overwritten the original file with something like the following:
+when quitting gcut will have overwritten the original file with something like the following:

     output-path=example-output.mp4